-- Long stretch of road lined with mature trees and hedges creating a semi-enclosed feel. - Combination of small/medium houses and converted farm buildings. - Ash Yard flanked by open aspect agricultural fields. - Modern buildings on Ash Yard use vernacular materials of the area. - Decorative pebble flint and red brick gables which can be seen from Hall Lane.
+- Long stretch of road lined with mature trees and hedges creating a semi-enclosed feel. - Combination of small, medium houses and converted farm buildings. - Ash Yard flanked by open aspect agricultural fields. - Modern buildings on Ash Yard use vernacular materials of area. - Decorative pebble flint and red brick gables which can be seen from Hall Lane. - Building types include houses, bungalows and converted farm buildings.

-- Wires, telegraph poles and aerials/satellite dishes clutter rural image of the street. - uPVC windows and doors detract from heritage assets. - Modern extensions such as doorway porches and garages have been added to houses along the west side of Ash Yard. - Presence of bins left on street in front of properties. - Pond requires clearing.
+- Wires, telegraph poles and aerials/satellite dishes clutter rural image of the street. - Non-native coniferous tress inappropriate for the historic village. - uPVC windows and doors detracts from heritage assets. - Modern extensions such as doorway porches and garages have been added to houses along the west side of Ash Yard - Presence of bins left on street in front of properties. - Pond requires clearing.